 Image Credit: LisaLiza

-This autumn is shaping up to be one of the most spectacular yet, with bright yellows and oranges decorating our parks and countryside.
-After the wet summer and the unseasonably hot September, the trees are putting on a rather special colour show, so why not take the kids outdoors to appreciate it?
+This autumn can be a spectacular season, with bright yellows and oranges decorating our parks and countryside throughout September and October.
+The trees are putting on a rather special colour show, so why not take the kids outdoors to appreciate it?

 RHS Wisley curator Colin Crosbie explained back in September :“the wet weather over the summer helped trees produce large volumes of leaves and rather than shed them.
 Autumn colours will also be boosted by increased sugar levels in trees as a result of the recent lovely warm sunny days we have been enjoying.”